 A major portion of your energy bill goes to cooling, but if it’s gotten to the point where you notice the bill is too high, it may be because of an inefficient AC system.
 One of the biggest problems of having an old AC system is inefficiency, though, after years of wear and tear, it’s no surprise its life is coming to an end.

 If you want to prove that the AC is the reason for the high energy bills before replacing it, conducting a home energy audit will help you make a determination.
 This test will give you a verification of whether the problem is caused by inadequate insulation, air leaks, or the old AC.
 If the AC happens to be the problem, then get a new system with an Energy Star logo for ultimate efficiency.

 AC systems usually require a gas known as a refrigerant that cools the air inside a house.
 All AC systems manufactured before January 2010 use the R-22 refrigerant, known as Feron.
-This refrigerant contains ozone depleted agents that are dangerous for the environment.
+This refrigerant contains ozone-depleted agents that are dangerous to the environment.

 The Environmental Protection Agency specifies that new AC models use eco-friendly refrigerants.
 Check the nameplate of your AC system to see whether it’s still using the R-22 and if so, it’s the best time to buy an air conditioner.

 7. Your Home Seems To Accumulate More Dust

 Most people would never think that the dust in their home has anything to do with the AC system.
 However, dust buildup in your unit can cause problems.